grafana/tanka/docs/docs/libraries/overriding.md

 # Overriding vendor

-The `vendor` directory is immutable in it's nature.
-You can't and should never modify any files inside of it, `jb` will revert those changes on the next run anyways.
+The `vendor` directory is immutable in its nature.
+You can't and should never modify any files inside of it, `jb` will revert those changes on the next run anyway.

-Nevertheless, it can sometimes become required to to changes there, e.g. if an upstream library contains a bug that needs to be fixed immediately, without waiting for the upstream maintainer to review it.
+Nevertheless, it can sometimes become required to add changes there, e.g. if an upstream library contains a bug that needs to be fixed immediately, without waiting for the upstream maintainer to review it.